Home » Centennial

 The Buffalo Bill Center of the West celebrated its Centennial in 2017!
 Throughout 2017, we shared posts, images, and tidbits about the Center’s history.
 Take a look for some blasts from the past…

-William F. "Buffalo Bill" Cody was the consummate storyteller and enthusiastic student of history.
+William F. “Buffalo Bill” Cody was the consummate storyteller and enthusiastic student of history.
 More than a century ago, as his Wild West played in arenas around the world, Buffalo Bill contemplated his legacy.
-He dreamed of a new arena that would "teach people by seeing history."
-For more than 100 years, the Center of the West has nurtured Cody's dream, teaching and sharing the West he loved.
-With a most sincere thanks to our founders, we enter our second century and continue to share how Cody's dream shapes and defines how the Center celebrates the Spirit of the American West.
-For more information, enjoy a lecture by the Center's own Peter Hassrick, Director Emeritus and Senior Scholar.
+He dreamed of a new arena that would “teach people by seeing history.”
+For more than 100 years, the Buffalo Bill Center of the West has nurtured Cody’s dream, teaching and sharing the West he loved.
+As we enter our second century, his dream continues to shape and define how the Center celebrates the Spirit of the American West.

 The Remington Studio